-ALIGN

-The assembler does not suppress the alignment error diagnostic message; all alignment errors are diagnosed.
+If ALIGN is specified, the assembler does not suppress the alignment error diagnostic message; all alignment errors are diagnosed.

-NOALIGN

-The assembler suppresses the diagnostic message "IEV033 ALIGNMENT ERROR" if fixed point, floating point, or logical data referred to by an instruction operand is not aligned on the proper boundary.
+If NOALIGN is specified, the assembler suppresses the diagnostic message "IEV033 ALIGNMENT ERROR" if fixed point, floating point, or logical data referred to by an instruction operand is not aligned on the proper boundary.
 The message will be produced, however, for references to instructions that are not aligned on the proper (halfword) boundary or for data boundary violations for privileged instructions such as LPSW.
 In addition, DC, DS, DXD, or CXD constants, usually causing alignment, are not aligned.